Motivation

 Expected Contributions

-- First systematic, longitudinal network analysis of Korean political Twitter with explicit gender-disaggregation and electoral seasonality as the organizing variable.
+1. Provides a systematic longitudinal network analysis of Korean political Twitter/X with explicit gender-disaggregation and electoral seasonality as the organizing variable.

-- Demonstrates a pipeline for probabilistic gender inference in non-English Twitter networks with uncertainty quantification at the community rather than individual level.
+4. Demonstrates a pipeline for probabilistic gender inference in non-English Twitter/X networks with uncertainty quantification at the community rather than individual level.

 Key Limitations

-- Platform representativeness: Twitter/X overrepresents politically engaged, educated, urban users; findings may not generalize to Kakao/Naver-based political communities.
+• Platform representativeness: Twitter/X overrepresents politically engaged, educated, urban, and media-adjacent users; findings may not generalize to KakaoTalk, Naver Cafe, DC Inside, YouTube, or offline campaign networks.

-- Causal identification: demonstrating that conservative actors deliberately target female users requires additional evidence beyond structural network change.
+• Causal identification: demonstrating that conservative actors deliberately target female users requires additional evidence beyond structural network change, such as campaign documents, interview evidence, coordinated posting traces, or temporal linkage with official campaign messaging.

-- API instability: X Corp’s access policy has changed repeatedly since 2022 and may change again.
+• API instability: X Corp’s access policy has changed repeatedly since 2022, and the disappearance of academic access creates reproducibility and sampling risks.